ImageMagick v6 Examples --

 Composite using Image Tiles

-Image Composition is the technique of combining images, (with or without transparency, or alpha channels) together in some way.
-This is generally performed either using the "composite" IM command, where it is the main job.
-But it is also often done either as part of a larger sequence of operations, or internally as a part other image operators.
+Image Composition is the technique of combining images that have, or do not have, transparency or an alpha channel.
+This is usually performed using the IM "composite" command.
+It may also be performed as either part of a larger sequence of operations or internally by other image operators.

 Image Composition in IM

-A good alternative introduction on Image Composition is SVG Compositing in 30 Minutes.
-Or you can find out the exact mathematical details by looking at the SVG Alpha Compositing page, which also defines the most important image composition methods.
+A good alternate introduction on Image Composition is SVG Compositing in 30 Minutes.
+Or you can discover precise mathematical details by reading the SVG Alpha Compositing page, which describes the more important image composition methods.

-The follow commands are the two direct image 'composite' methods available in ImageMagick...
+The following commands are the two direct image 'composite' methods available in ImageMagick...

-The "convert" operator "-composite", however also can do image composition, generally as part of a large image processing task.
-Note the reversal of the order of the images when using "convert".
-This ordering is for practical reasons, as you generally are working with a primary canvas, over which you then want to prepare and merge into a new images.
-The order of the images is important, as you will see.
+The "convert" operator "-composite" can also do Image Composition as part of a larger image processing task.
+Note the reversed order of the images when using "convert".
+The order is practical as you are generally working with a primary canvas over which you prepare and merge images forming a new image.
+The order of the images is important.

-Examples of both techniques (and more) can be seen in given in Layers of Multiple Images, and this is recomended reading before proceeding further.
+Practical examples of both techniques (and more) can be reviewed in Layers of Multiple Images, and is recomended reading before continuing.

-The more important image is the 'background' image which is also quite often called the 'destination' image as this image is the one which is modified by image composition.
-This image sets not only the final size of the image composition, but any meta-data, such as 'comments', 'labels', 'density', 'profiles', and so on, are also preserved.
-It is fixed in position, and usually forms the canvas which you are building, thus the name 'background'.
+The more important image is the background image, also often called the destination image, is the image that is modified by Image Composition.
+The background sets not only the final size of the Image Composition but meta-data, such as 'comments', 'labels', 'density', 'profiles' and so on, are also preserved.
+It's position is fixed and usually forms the canvas which you are building, thus the name background.
 Remember this!

-The other image, the 'overlay' image is also often called the 'source' image as it controls how the image "-compose" method, should modify the fixed 'background' or 'destination' image.
-The image can re-positioned relative to the fixed 'background' (usually using "-geometry" and "-gravity" settings).
-However both the image and any meta-data it contains is destoryed, when the composite operation is finished.
+The overlay image, or source image, controls how the "-compose" method should modify the fixed background or destination image.
+The image can be re-positioned relative to the fixed background image (usually using "-geometry" and "-gravity" settings).
+However, both the overlay image and any meta-data it contains, is deleted when the composite operation is finished.

-Sometimes on rare occasions a third 'mask' image is added to the above.
-This image is usually used to define and control what parts of the 'background' will be modified and to what degree.
-See Composite Masking below.
+Sometimes a third mask image is added to the command.
+This image is used to define and control what parts of the background image will be modified and to what degree by the resulting composition.
+For more details see Composite Masking below.

 The compose method is case-insensitive and the '_' or '-' characters are optional.
 As such the compose method "Dst_Over" can also be specified as: "dst_over", "dst-over", "DstOver", "dstover", or even "dstOVER".
 They all mean the same thing.

-On top of the huge list of "-compose" methods, there are some that also require extra numerical arguments to work correctly.
+On top of the long list of "-compose" methods there are some that require extra numerical arguments to work correctly.

 In the "composite" command these arguments are passed using the special options: "-dissolve", "-blend", "-watermark" ('modulate'), "-displace" and "-distort".

-As of IM v6.5.3-4, the "convert" can now also pass special arguments to the "-composite" operator, by using the special "-set" option "option:compose:args".
-For examples of this see the special Dissolve and Blend, methods below.
+As of IM v6.5.3-4, the "convert" command can pass special arguments to the "-composite" operator by using the Define Setting, "compose:args".
+For examples, see the special Dissolve and Blend methods below.

 Image Composition Operators